Yandex Cloud

 5. Type yes and press Enter to confirm the changes.

-A certificate will then be created in the specified folder.
+This will create a certificate in the specified folder.
 You can check the new certificate and its settings using the management console or this CLI command:

 yc certificate-manager certificate get <certificate_name>